 Disney's IP portfolio is virtually unmatched — Marvel, Star Wars, Pixar, Disney Animation, and Indiana Jones provide an almost limitless well of beloved characters and stories.
 However, Disneyland Paris has been slower than its American and Asian counterparts to incorporate these IPs into its parks.

-Universal counters with its own formidable roster: Harry Potter, Nintendo, Jurassic World, Illumination (Minions, Super Mario), DreamWorks, and a growing list of original IPs.
+Universal counters with its own formidable roster: Harry Potter, Nintendo, Jurassic World, Illumination (Minions), DreamWorks, and original Universal properties.
 While not as broad as Disney's catalogue, Universal's IPs are enormously popular in Europe, and the company's track record of translating them into extraordinary themed experiences is arguably stronger than Disney's recent efforts.

 In the European market specifically, Harry Potter gives Universal a unique advantage.
 The franchise is British, beloved across the continent, and has no equivalent presence at any European theme park.
 A Wizarding World at Bedford would be the single biggest draw for European theme park tourists, potentially pulling visitors who would otherwise have headed to Paris.